What is Cushing Syndrome?

 - Other tumors that make too much ACTH

-- High levels of other hormones that increase ACTH production
+- High levels of other hormones that increase ACTH production (such as CRH)

 - Long-term use of moderate to high doses of medications called glucocorticoids.
 Glucocorticoids include hydrocortisone, prednisone, prednisolone, dexamethasone and other similar medications.
 These medications are used to reduce inflammation in conditions such as asthma, arthritis, inflammatory bowel disorders and connective tissue disorders.
 While taking these medications by mouth is the most common cause of Cushing syndrome, this condition also occurs with prolonged and heavy exposure to glucocorticoids applied on the skin or inhaled.
 Thus, it is very important to follow the directions of a health care professional to avoid overuse of such medications.

-What are the symptoms of Cushing syndrome?
+What Are the Symptoms of Cushing Syndrome?

 The most common symptom in children with Cushing syndrome is weight gain without a change in height.
 This symptom is most common in children who are still growing.